 The Lowdown: Dubbed a counter-style cantina serving slow-roasted meats and authentic Mexican dishes, a trip to Los Molinos is like a small trip to Mexico.
 Their menu consists of Mexican breakfast plates, tacos, gorditas, tostadas, platillos and smothered burritos.
 The authenticity shows in their tacos (4 for $7) with your choice of meat including asada, pollo, carnitas, barbacoa, buche (pork stomach – authentic as it gets) and more – served with cilantro, onion, salsa and lime.

 As for the spice factor, the smothered barbacoa burrito ($7) served with beans and rice is what you need.
 Don’t skip the smothered though because the spicy green chile is really what brings the heat.
 Just like the tacos, you can get the burrito with any meat of your choice.
-If you need to calm the heat, try a Mexican horchata — a sweet rice milk.
+If you need to calm the heat, try a Mexican horchata which is a delicious sweetened condensed rice milk.

 Atomic Wings — Cherry Cricket